Download

 Author page - As with the post and tag pages, you can select which author page to link to from this drop-down list.
 If you have a lot of authors, you can start typing the author name to dynamically filter the list.

-5. Frontpage Link
+5. Homepage Link

 6. Internal Link